Las-Vejas/sitev2/README.md

-# Astro + React + TypeScript + shadcn/ui
+# Vejas.zip v2

-This is a template for a new Astro project with React, TypeScript, and shadcn/ui.
+This is my personal page made with Astro and Tailwind.

 ## Adding components

-To add components to your app, run the following command:
+To add components to my app, run the following command:

 ```bash
 npx shadcn@latest add button